SchmidtDSE/afscgap/paper/paper.md

 ---

 # Summary
-NOAA AFSC's Groundfish Assessment Program produces longitudinal catch data [@afscgap].
-Supporting ocean health research and fisheries management, these "hauls" report in what quantities, conditions, and locations bottom trawl surveys find different marine species [@example].
+NOAA AFSC's Groundfish Assessment Program produces longitudinal catch data which support ocean health research and fisheries management [@afscgap].
+These "hauls" report in what quantities and locations bottom trawl surveys find different marine species along with environmental conditions at the time and place of observation [@example].
 Increasing usability for communities of diverse programming experience, Pyafscgap.org offers query language compilation, memory-efficient algorithms for "zero-catch" inference, and interactive visual analytics for these economically and scientifically important GAP datasets.
 Altogether, this research toolset supports investigatory tasks across survey programs' locations and broadens access through game and information design.

 # Statement of need
 Pyafscgap.org reduces barriers for use of NOAA AFSC RACE GAP^[Groundfish Assessment Program in the Resource Assessment and Conservation Engineering Division of the National Oceanic and Atmospheric Administration's Alaska Fisheries Science Center] data, offering: